 – you are noticing and / or dealing with jerk problems and bullying

 – and worse

-Organizational inertia cost you: it costs you your organization and it costs you money in other ways too: in miss opportunities, in costly mistakes, in increasing sick days, in recruiting costs, etc.
+Organizational inertia cost you: it costs you your organization and it costs you money in other ways too: in missed opportunities, in costly mistakes, in increasing sick days, in recruiting costs, etc.